overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

   <img src="./Figures/mask_improve.png" width="90%"/>
 </p>

 On the left side is the result from the per-trained model, in which the hand of the girl is not included in the mask.
 On the right side is the result from fine-tuned model, in which the mask is much more accurate.
+I provided the fine-tuned model in the links section.

 ## Final Result

-I applied the model trained only on person class, with video stabilizer enabled and smooth image mixer enabled, to generate some sample results for each image processing methods.
-The original video is illustrated below, which is clipped from the video in https://grad.wisc.edu/apply/.
+I applied the model trained only on person class, with video stabilizer enabled and smooth image mixer enabled, to generate some sample results for each image processing methods mentioned above.
+The original video is illustrated below, which is clipped from the video on [grad.wisc.edu/apply](https://grad.wisc.edu/apply/).

 <p align="center">
   <img src="./Figures/video_ori.gif" width="60%"/>